 Ask Ray | Welcome, new computer overlords!

-Below: This is the now-famous Ken Jennings clip from Jeopardy!
+Below: The now-famous Ken Jennings clip from Jeopardy!

 His quip is a takeoff on a famous line from The Simpson’s episode “Deep Space Homer,” where a panicked newscaster named Kent Brockman (upon seeing an artificially enlarged image of an insect in space walking across a camera lens) says “I, for one, welcome our new insect overlords.”